gehelem/als/docs/index.rst

 **ALS Astro Live Stacker**
 ===============================

-**ALS is a desktop application trying to perform fast and easy live stacking of astronomical images.
-It is a friend for electronically assisted astronomers and astrophotographers.**
+ALS is a desktop application for fast and easy live stacking of astronomical images.
+It is a friend for electronically assisted astronomers and astrophotographers.

 .. figure:: ./_img/als-screenshot.png
    :alt: ALS main window